Treating People in Homelessness Rehabilitation Settings

-1. Enumerate strategies a social worker could use to identify the most pressing issues and help the client stay focused on those issues.
+1. List three strategies a social worker could use to identify the most pressing issues and help the client stay focused on those issues.

 2. Explain the Housing First model.

-3. Investigate appropriate ways to intervene with a client who is being disruptive in a public place.
+3. Summarize appropriate ways to intervene with a client who is being disruptive in a public place.

-4. Examine how to engage people who are living on the street.
+4. Consider how to engage people who are living on the street.

-5. Provide the benefit of using the technique “over-reflecting.”
+5. Judge the benefit of using the technique “over-reflecting.”

 6. Describe what a social worker should do when working with a client who is overwhelmed.